 Mui Borok Shak is a vibrant Tripuri dish that showcases the region’s ingenious use of vegetables and herbs.
 “Mui Borok” refers to the people’s cuisine, and “Shak” translates to greens, emphasizing the local touch in this creation.

-To craft Mui Borok Shak, various fresh leafy greens are harvested from the hills and forests of Tripura.
-These greens are then skillfully cooked with minimal spices, letting their natural flavors shine.
+To craft Mui Borok Shak, harvesters gather various fresh leafy greens from the hills and forests of Tripura.
+They then skillfully cook these greens with minimal spices, allowing their natural flavors to shine.

 Often, these greens are sautéed with garlic, onion, and sometimes a touch of fermented fish or bamboo shoot, which adds depth and complexity to the dish.
 Mui Borok Shak is a true celebration of the land’s bounty, offering a wholesome and nutritious experience that resonates with the people’s connection to nature.